Governor Biographies

 She took over from the retiring Allan Foster in January 2024 as Chair of Corporation.

-Allison is has over 20 years’ experience in the Higher Education Sector, most of it focussing in STEM areas.
-She has held a wide range of posts from Lecturer to Executive Dean and is currently a consultant providing HE leadership advice and services to a range of FE and HE institutions both in the UK and overseas.
+Alli has over 25 years’ experience in the Higher Education Sector, much of it focussing on STEM areas.
+She has held a wide range of posts from Lecturer to Chief Academic Officer and is currently a Dean at a private higher education provider.
+She also undertakes consultancy work to a range of FE and HE institutions both in the UK and overseas.

-Allison has focussed on driving innovation in teaching, learning and course development through multi-agency partnership working whilst maintaining a quality and standards and a high-quality experience to all stakeholders.
+Alli has extensive experience of driving innovation in teaching, learning and course/ curriculum development whilst maintaining quality and standards and delivering a high-quality experience to all stakeholders.

-Allison has served as a governor at Preston’s College and is currently a Director of Skills for Justice Awards and The Lancashire Partnership Against Crime.
+Alli has also served as a governor at Preston’s College and is currently a Director of SfJ Awards Ltd (and Chair of the Quality and Standards Committee) and The Lancashire Partnership Against Crime.

 D Clayton